 Dragon of Marduk

-Could the principal deity of ancient Babylon have been reminiscent of the serpent in the Bible?
+Could the principal deity of ancient Babylon have been the serpent in the Bible?

 "And the woman said, The serpent beguiled me, and I did eat.
 And the LORD God said unto the serpent, Because thou hast done this, thou art cursed above all cattle, and above every beast of the field; upon thy belly shalt thou go, and dust shalt thou eat all the days of thy life:" Genesis 3:14